alangordon258/SelfDrivingCar-Term1-Proj3/README.md

 ### Model Architecture and Training Strategy

-I initially used the nVidia architcture as shown [here](https://arxiv.org/pdf/1604.07316v1.pdf).
+I initially used the neural network architcture from the nVidia End to End Learning [paper](https://arxiv.org/pdf/1604.07316v1.pdf).
 I read this paper in its entirety prior to starting on the project.
-I figured that using the neural network architecture used by one of the leaders in the AV space was a sound starting point.
+I figured that copying the architecture used by one of the leaders in the AV space was a sound starting point.
 Pursuant to this, my initial neural network architecture consisted of 5 convolutional layers with 5x5 filter sizes on the first 3 convolutional layers and 3x3 filter sizes on the last 2.
 The output of the convolutional layers was then flattened and fed to 4, fully-connected layers.
-The depths of the convolutional layers varied between 64 and 24 (see the function in model.py called build_model at lines 154-171).
+The depths of the convolutional layers varied between 64 and 24 (see the function in model.py called build_model at lines 159-175).
 The model includes ELU layers to introduce nonlinearity.
 The input images are normalized using a lambda layer.
 The model summary showed there to be 252,219 trainable parameters.
 The architecture is shown below.

 <p align="center">
 <img width=200 height=1100 src="./visualization/model.jpg">